harveysanders/drawing-and-animation/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/drawing-and-animation/master/img/background.png">

 Alright, pat yourself on the back, you successfully created a rectangle and placed it on our display list!

+Awesome, **keep this tab open** - we'll switch back and forth, code in IDE tab, refresh in the app tab to see our changes.

+TODO 2 :

 ````javascript
     // TODO 2 : Create a circle and add it to our view //